A restaurant manager gets 10 years in prison for beating and torturing a black employee

-(CNN)John Christopher Smith suffered in silence for years as his manager at a South Carolina restaurant physically abused him for and forced him to work over 100 hours a week without pay, federal officials say.
+(CNN)John Christopher Smith suffered in silence for years as his manager at a South Carolina restaurant physically abused him and forced him to work more than 100 hours a week without pay, federal officials say.

-Now that manager, Bobby Paul Edwards, 54, has been sentenced to 10 years in prison and ordered to pay $272,952.96 in restitution to the victim, the Justice Department said in a statement Thursday.
+That manager, Bobby Paul Edwards, 54, was sentenced to 10 years in prison this week and ordered to pay him $272,952.96 in restitution, the Justice Department said in a statement Thursday.

-Edwards pleaded guilty in June last year to one count of forced labor for coercing Smith to work extensive hours for no pay.
-He used violence, threats and intimidation on the African-American employee at the restaurant in Conway, according to the Justice Department.
+Edwards pleaded guilty in June last year to one count of forced labor for coercing Smith to work extensive hours with no pay.
+The white manager used violence, threats and intimidation on the African-American employee at the restaurant in Conway, according to the Justice Department.

-Edwards, who managed the restaurant between 2009 and 2014, hurled racial epithets at him, beat him with a belt, and hit him with pots and pans, federal officials said.
+When he managed the restaurant between 2009 and 2014, Edwards hurled racial epithets at the victim, beat him with a belt, and hit him with pots and pans, federal officials said.

 Smith had intellectual disabilities, and was afraid of losing his job.
-At times, Edwards, who's white, would burn his bare neck with hot tongs to make him work faster, federal authorities said.
-Other times, he'd allegedly beat him with a belt, punch him with his fists, and use racial slurs to belittle and demean him.
+At times, Edwards would burn his bare neck with hot tongs to make him work faster, federal authorities said.

 "It is almost inconceivable that instances of forced labor endure in this country to this day -- a century and a half after the Emancipation Proclamation," said Assistant Attorney General Eric Dreiband of the Civil Rights Division.
 "The Department of Justice will continue to investigate, prosecute, and convict human traffickers involved in forced labor, seeking justice on behalf of their victims."

-Edwards admitted to using "violence, threats, isolation and intimidation" to force Smith to work, officials said.

-Victims says he was alone and isolated
+Victims says he was kept away from his relatives

 In a 2017 interview with CNN affiliate WPDE, Smith said Edwards physically abused him for years and forced him to live in a room behind the restaurant, keeping him away from his relatives.
 When Smith's family came to the restaurant, the manager would force him to stay in the kitchen, he said.